Gizra/Gizra-Way-Book/approach_mission.md

 > We are going to build a Premium Website that contains articles.
 People can sign-up and register to one or more topics of interest.
 Registering to a topic means that they can read articles that belong to it.

-In the above example we cheated a bit since we have ommited the `User` entity.
+In the above example we cheated a bit since we have called the `User` entity an `Author`.
+But it's a real user.
 It's very rare of a site not to have a user, since, well you know - we, the people, are still important.

-Now we have new entity: people.
-Let's call it `user`.
+Obviously in the above example, an `article` would reference a `user`, but in this scenario we'll have to write it

 Question 1: Does a `user` have a relationship with a `topic`?
 Can a `user` register for more than one `topic`?